surfliner/surfliner-mirror/README.md

 ### Lark
 Lark is a shared authority control platform and API.
 See the [Lark README](https://gitlab.com/surfliner/surfliner/blob/master/lark/README.md) for more information.
 Lark was named after the Southern Pacific Lark Train that operated overnight between Los Angeles and San Francisco via San Luis Obispo from 1941 - April 1968.

+### Shoreline
+Shoreline is a geospatial materials platform based on GeoBlacklight.
+See the [Shoreline README](https://gitlab.com/surfliner/surfliner/blob/master/shoreline/discovery/README.md) for more information.
+Shoreline was named after the Southern Pacific train that ran between Los Angeles and San Francisco between 1927 and 1931.

 ### Starlight
 Starlight is an exhibits platform based on [Spotlight](https://github.com/projectblacklight/spotlight).
 See the [Starlight README](https://gitlab.com/surfliner/surfliner/blob/master/starlight/README.md) for more information.
 Starlight was named after Southern Pacific Starlight Train that operated overnight between Los Angeles and San Francisco from October 1949 - July 1957.